Concept · article 03 of 09

 The cash-vs-card fee rule is one of the simpler nouz rules but it has real consequences for how you read your numbers.
 Knowing the rule and why it exists helps you interpret variance day-to-day.

-02 What the math looks like
+02 What does the fee math look like?

 SourceRevenueFee